 To begin, navigate to your Yondo Store Management Interface and select "Video On Demand", on the left side navigation bar.

-To upload a video, click the "Add my videos" button at the top of your dashboard.
+To upload a video, click the "Add my videos" button in the middle of the page (or at the top right corner if there are videos already added).

 Upload your new video file - Drag and drop your file or use the "Choose file" button to select a video from your computer.
 Depending on the size of your video and the speed of your Internet connection, your video may take just a few minutes to upload or much longer; if the file is large or you are using a slower connection.